This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 How does deskbird's desk booking compare to Envoy?

-While Envoy’s desk booking is functional but transactional, lacking a hybrid coordination layer. deskbird’s approach to desk booking is one of its core strengths: intuitive and fast, letting you book knowing who’s coming in on which days and seeing real-time availability on interactive floor maps.
+Envoy's desk booking is functional but transactional, priced as an add-on module rather than a core part of the platform. deskbird's approach to desk booking is one of its core strengths: intuitive and fast, letting you book knowing who's coming in on which days and seeing real-time availability on interactive floor maps.
 Filter by equipment, save favorites, and set up recurring bookings.

 Adoption fueling workplace decisions

-Most office utilization data is unreliable because employees don't use them consistently.
-A booking system with 40% adoption gives you only 40% of the picture. deskbird's 90% adoption rate across 500+ companies is the reason its workplace analytics are actionable.
+Most office utilization data is unreliable because employees don't use the tools consistently.
+A booking system with 40% adoption gives you only 40% of the picture. deskbird's 90%+ adoption rate is the reason its workplace analytics are actionable.
 When most of your team books through the platform, you see real peak days, real no-show rates, and real zone utilization, not a partial sample.

 Does deskbird supports hybrid work policies?

-Yes. deskbird enforces hybrid policies, not just tracks them.
-You can set mandatory office days, configure team-based attendance rules, and trigger automatic alerts when targets aren't met.
-Managers get dashboards showing policy adherence across the organization.
-Envoy tracks who showed up and when but does not actively enforce attendance rules or run approval workflows.
+Yes. deskbird supports hybrid attendance management, not just tracking.
+You can set office-day targets, configure team-based attendance rules, and trigger automatic alerts when targets aren't met.
+Managers get dashboards showing attendance adherence across the organization.
+Envoy tracks who showed up and when but doesn't run structured attendance workflows or approval rules on top of that data.

 deskbird is incredibly easy to use and quick to implement.
 The user interface is clean and intuitive, so our team had no trouble adapting to it.
 Booking desks, checking who’s in the office, and managing our hybrid schedules has become much more organized.
 The setup process was smooth, and the customer support team was responsive and helpful throughout.